conan-io/docs/reference/config_files/profiles.rst

     :caption: *Creating the Conan default profile*

     $ conan profile detect
-    Found apple-clang 12.0
+    apple-clang>=13, using the major as version
     Detected profile:
     [settings]
     arch=x86_64
     build_type=Release
     compiler=apple-clang
-    compiler.cppstd=gnu98
+    compiler.cppstd=gnu17
     compiler.libcxx=libc++
-    compiler.version=12.0
+    compiler.version=14
     os=Macos

     WARN: This profile is a guess of your environment, please check it.
+    WARN: Defaulted to cppstd='gnu17' for apple-clang.
-    WARN: The output of this command is not guaranteed to be stable and can change in future Conan versions Saving detected profile to [CONAN_HOME]/profiles/default
+    WARN: The output of this command is not guaranteed to be stable and can change in future Conan versions.
+    WARN: Use your own profile files for stability.
+    Saving detected profile to [CONAN_HOME]/profiles/default

+.. note:: **A note about the detected C++ standard by Conan**

+    Conan will always set the default C++ standard as the one that the detected compiler version uses by default, except for the case of macOS using apple-clang.
+In this case, for apple-clang>=11, it sets ``compiler.cppstd=gnu17``.
+If you want to use a different C++ standard, you can edit the default profile file directly.

 .. code-block:: bash
     :caption: *Creating another profile: myprofile*

     $ conan profile detect --name myprofile
-    Found apple-clang 12.0
+    Found apple-clang 14.0
+    apple-clang>=13, using the major as version
     Detected profile:
     [settings]
     arch=x86_64
     build_type=Release
     compiler=apple-clang
-    compiler.cppstd=gnu98
+    compiler.cppstd=gnu17
     compiler.libcxx=libc++
-    compiler.version=12.0
+    compiler.version=14
     os=Macos

     WARN: This profile is a guess of your environment, please check it.
+    WARN: Defaulted to cppstd='gnu17' for apple-clang.
-    WARN: The output of this command is not guaranteed to be stable and can change in future Conan versions Saving detected profile to [CONAN_HOME]/profiles/myprofile
+    WARN: The output of this command is not guaranteed to be stable and can change in future Conan versions.
+    WARN: Use your own profile files for stability.
+    Saving detected profile to [CONAN_HOME]/profiles/myprofile